-- Problem solving, reasoning and numeracy – the children are supported in their development and understanding of number, measurement, pattern, shape and space by providing a broad range of contexts in which they can explore, enjoy, learn, practice and talk about them.
+We develop children’s understanding of Maths in a broad range of contexts in which they can explore, enjoy, learn, practise and talk about their developing understanding.

 Children’s learning and competence in beginning to read and write is constantly supported and extended.